italia/developers.italia.it/_pages/en/gsoc-ideas.md

             <td>
                 <b>Implement a tool to export visualizations from notebooks and import into DAF</b><br /> The Data & Analytics Framework is an infrastructure to consume and distribute many different kind of datasets coming from many different sources.
                 This project consists in creating a tool to export some visualizations made using a visualization framework (e.g., Semiotic) from the notebooks in order to render them inside DAF.
-                We have several mentors available, with different expertises, so make sure you discuss with your mentor which kind of application and approaches may be useful.
+                We have several mentors available, with different expertises, so make sure you discuss with your mentor which kind of application and approach may be useful.
                 <br />
                 <b>Mentor:</b> Ask on the #daf channel on our slack once you start having a basic idea.
                 <br />